Khalili Collection of Islamic Art: Qurans

-The collection of complete Qurans and individual folios includes 98 from before 1000 AD, 56 from 1000 to 1400, 60 from 1400 to 1600, and more than 150 from after 1600.
+The collection of complete Qurans and individual folios includes 98 from before 1000 CE, 56 from 1000 to 1400, 60 from 1400 to 1600, and more than 150 from after 1600.
 It was described by the historian Robert Irwin as "one of the largest and most representative collections of Quranic manuscripts in the world" and is the largest private collection.
 Among the earliest objects in the collection are some complete examples with their original bindings.
 The collection has an individual folio from the Codex Parisino-petropolitanus, one of the very oldest surviving Quran manuscripts.
 There are two folios from the 10th-century Blue Quran, the only surviving Quran on indigo-dyed vellum.
+Other early Quran manuscripts include two quires (bound groups of folios) from the Palermo Quran, a single folio from the Isfahan Quran, both from the 10th century, and a single folio from the Samarkand Kufic Quran, also called the Tashkent Quran, from the 8th or 9th century.

 A section of a 13th-century Quran bears the signature of calligrapher Yaqut al-Musta'simi, regarded as one of the greats of classical Quranic calligraphy.
-An exceptionally large single-volume Quran dated to 1552 AD was in the Mughal imperial library during the reigns of Aurangzeb and Shah 'Alam, bearing their seals.
+An exceptionally large single-volume Quran dated to 1552 CE was in the Mughal imperial library during the reigns of Aurangzeb and Shah 'Alam, bearing their seals.
 It is thought to have been commissioned by Shah Tahmasp.
 An 18th-century single-volume Quran, the work of calligrapher Mahmud Celaleddin Efendi, was previously owned by Ottoman princess Nazime Sultan.